2016 United States Senate election in New Hampshire: By county

+By congressional district

+Hassan won one of the two congressional districts, and Ayotte won the other that also elected a Democrat.

 Allegations of voting irregularities

 In February 2017, President Donald Trump (who had endorsed Ayotte) told a gathering of senators at the White House that fraudulent out-of-state voting had cost him and Ayotte the election in New Hampshire.
-On September 7, state House speaker Shawn Jasper (who also had endorsed Ayotte) alleged that voter fraud swung the election.
-He made the allegations based on a report by the New Hampshire House of Representatives saying that of the 6,540 voters who had registered to vote on Election Day, only 1,014 of those voters had obtained a New Hampshire drivers license by August 30 of the following year.
-The Washington Post was able to quickly contact 3 such voters who said that they were college students and kept the drivers license from their home state.
+On September 7, state House speaker Shawn Jasper (who also had endorsed Ayotte) alleged that voter fraud had swung the election.
+He made the allegations based on a report by the New Hampshire House of Representatives saying that of the 6,540 voters who had registered to vote on election day, only 1,014 had obtained a New Hampshire driver's license by August 30 of the following year.
+The Washington Post was able to quickly contact three such voters who said that they were college students and had kept the driver's license from their home state.

-Several investigations by New Hampshire's Ballot Law Commission found no evidence of widespread fraud, and only 4 instances of fraud total in the state for the 2016 elections.
+Several investigations by New Hampshire's Ballot Law Commission found no evidence of widespread fraud, and only four total instances of fraud in the state for the 2016 elections.
 Specifically addressing the claim of people being bussed in from out of state to vote, Associate Attorney General Anne Edwards noted that they found no evidence for such claims.
 When they investigated these claims, they found that the buses were chartered out of state, but the voters on the buses lived in New Hampshire and could legally vote there.